ztretterath/soccer_mom/README.md

     5.1.3.
 A transform: rotate property skews the ul on the page and makes it appear to be a sticky note.
     5.1.4.
 A transform: scale property on hover makes the sticky note appear to come closer to a user (1.25 x as large).
   5.2 The calendar:
     5.2.1.
-The calendar is created with divs (similar to connect four project).
+A calendar id wraps every property to make specificity while styling 5.2.2.
+The calendar is created with div and ul (similar to connect four project).
-    5.2.2.
+    5.2.3.
+Each week is represented by an unordered list and each day an element within the list.
+    5.2.4.
+Divs within the lists represent different game times and snacks being brought (access the content with contenteditable property).
+    5.2.5.
+Hover effects create the effect of interactivity.